Subprime crisis background information: Stages of the crisis

 Alan Greenspan has stated that until the record level of housing inventory currently on the market declines to more typical historical levels, there will be downward pressure on home prices.
 As long as the uncertainty remains regarding housing prices, mortgage-backed securities will continue to decline in value, placing the health of banks at risk.

 The subprime mortgage crisis in context

-Economist Nouriel Roubini wrote in January 2009 that subprime mortgage defaults triggered the broader global credit crisis, but were part of multiple credit bubble collapses.
+Economist Nouriel Roubini wrote in January 2009 that subprime mortgage defaults triggered the 2008 financial crisis, but were part of multiple credit bubble collapses.
 It is the bursting of the many bubbles that he believed caused this crisis to spread globally and magnify its impact.